The other day I was in the mood for a couple of chili cheese dogs, so I decided to stop by my local Wienerschnitzel and satisfy my craving.

 How to Determine If You Have Unclaimed Money

-NAUPA’s website provides a search engine to help you determine if you have any money in your name waiting to be claimed.
-At the site, you’ll see a map of the US and Canada; simply click on the state or province you think might have unclaimed money waiting for you.
-Depending on which state you choose, you may be directed to either a website specifically devoted to unclaimed funds (such as in the case of Minnesota), or to the applicable state controller’s office (as in the case of California) where you may have to dig a little deeper to find the right link for claiming your funds.
+Well, the NAUPA has a free easy-to-use search engine to help you determine if there’s any money in your name waiting to be claimed.
+At their site is a map of the US and Canada; simply click on the state or province you think might have unclaimed money waiting for you.

-Within a few seconds it will return possible matches including the full name, last known address, original source of the unclaimed money, and the amount in non-specific increments such as “over $100.”
+Within a few seconds it returns a detailed list of potential matches that includes the name, last known address, original source of the unclaimed money, and the amount of unclaimed property in non-specific increments such as “over $100.”

 How to Avoid Having Unclaimed Funds